osmelpm/OsmelPM/README.md

 ### Hi there 👋

-#### I'm a Frontend Developer growing in this sector throw my self effort and dedication
+#### I'm a Frontend Developer growing in this sector through my self effort and dedication

 ##### BIO